 Social media is great for connecting with customers and spreading news about your company.
 It takes just a few seconds to share a post, and there’s always the chance it could go viral.
-That’s great news if you’re sharing exciting content about your business, but bad news if the content is negative.
-Fortunately, corporate reputation management can protect brands before an angry mob strikes.
+That’s great news if you’re sharing exciting content about your business.
+However, if the content is negative, you’ll be thrown into social media crisis management mode.

 As you can see, a social media mob is a nightmare — and it can have effects that last for months, even years.
 It’s typically not possible to control the mob, but what you do in response can have a significant impact on how they react and what happens to your reputation.
 Follow these tips to build a social media crisis management plan.

 The best way to deal with a social media crisis is to avoid attracting an angry mob.
 Trolls often act in response to news stories, inappropriate tweets, and other incidents that may pop up.
 And while it’s not always possible to know what will cause a mob to come after your page, you can take steps to minimize reputation risk.